-“The forest on this property provides habitat for the threatened Newfoundland Marten.
-It is also an important refuge for the La Poile Woodland Caribou herd which feeds here in early summer and fall.”
+In conclusion and so it seems, there’s a forest on this property.
+Therefore, it provides habitat for the threatened Newfoundland Marten.
+It’s also an important refuge for the La Poile Woodland Caribou herd which feeds there every early summer into fall.

 Source: Environment Canada Natural Areas Conservation Program [Backgrounder 2011-09-26]